Sunny Linnebur, PharmD, BCGP, BCPS, FCCP, FASCP

-Q: Are botanical dietary supplements safe?
+Q: Are herbal supplements safe?

-The dose and form of an herb also plays a role in safety.
+The dose and form of an herb also play a role in safety.
 It is important to follow the manufacturer's suggested directions for using an herb.
 Do not exceed the recommended dose without the advice of a health care provider.

 Q: Can I take herbal supplements if I am taking other medicines?